MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/encryption-keys-portal.md

 A new architecture for customer-managed key encryption with hubs is available in preview, which resolves the dependency on the managed resource group.
 In this new model, encrypted data is stored service-side on Microsoft-managed resources instead of in managed resources in your subscription.
 Metadata is stored in multitenant resources using document-level CMK encryption.
 An Azure AI Search instance is hosted on the Microsoft-side per customer, and for each hub.
 Due to its dedicated resource model, its Azure cost is charged in your subscription via the hub resource.

 > [!NOTE]
 > During this preview key rotation and user-assigned identity capabilities are not supported.
-Server-side encryption is currently not supported in reference to an Azure Key Vault for storing your encryption key that has public network access disabled.
+Service-side encryption is currently not supported in reference to an Azure Key Vault for storing your encryption key that has public network access disabled.

 ## Use customer-managed keys with Azure Key Vault